Fohdeesha/lab-docu/documentation/icx64xx.md

 reload
 #you'll probably get a message that it hasn't finished. it can take up to 10 minutes
 #run "show log" occasionally to monitor the update progress
+#try the "reload" command again once it's reached 100%
-#once you're rebooted it back into the OS:
+#once you've rebooted back into the OS:
 enable
 configure terminal
 ```